-The ASA is therefore seeking the first licence from ARPANSA to prepare a site for the Controlled Industrial Facility at HMAS Stirling.
-The ASA submitted its site preparation licence application for a prescribed radiation facility to the CEO of ARPANSA on 27 March 2024.
+The ASA is therefore seeking this second licence from ARPANSA to construct the Controlled Industrial Facility at HMAS Stirling.
+The ASA submitted its construction licence application for a prescribed radiation facility to the CEO of ARPANSA on 06 December 2024.